tagip/forest-guard/README.md

 Forest Guard is a [Taiga](https://taiga.io/) dashboard for managers to see who is doing what on their different Taiga projects.
+It is built using the great [admin-on-rest](https://marmelab.com/admin-on-rest/) framework.

 The main view is a grid list of users and their assigned tasks and issues that are not closed yet.